KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

-Next, we need to specify how to handle swap chain images that will be used across multiple queue families.
+Next, we need to specify how to handle swapchain images that will be used across multiple queue families.
 That will be the case in our application if the graphics queue family is different from the presentation queue.
-We'll be drawing on the images in the swap chain from the graphics queue and then submitting them on the presentation queue.
+We'll be drawing on the images in the swapchain from the graphics queue and then submitting them on the presentation queue.
 There are two ways to handle images that are accessed from multiple queues:

 * `vk::SharingMode::EXCLUSIVE`: An image is owned by one queue family at a time and ownership must be explicitly transferred before using it in another queue family.
 This option offers the best performance.
 * `vk::SharingMode::CONCURRENT`: Images can be used across multiple queue families without explicit ownership transfers.